-Synchronized, instant notification on iPhones, iPads, Android devices, PC and Mac.
+Synchronized, instant notification on iPhones, iPads, Android devices and laptops.

 Small, inexpensive and years of battery life.